-Ayhan Hulagu’s acquaintance with traditional arts, and specifically Karagoz, started in high school years.
-He took part in school plays.
-His interest in Karagoz took a more professional turn when he went to university.
-He immersed himself in theatre, various forms of art and Karagoz at college years.
-His career since then evolved in that direction, steeped in many forms of art.
-He founded the theater group called Hayal Perdesi Oyuncuları in 2005 while continuing his education at Pamukkale University (PAU) in Turkey.
-He later launched the PAU Theatre Festival; an annual showcase performed by a group of teenagers and college students with a 10-year successful run.
+Ayhan Hulagu is a United States-based actor.
+He founded the theater group called Hayal Perdesi while continuing his education in Turkey.
+He later launched the PAU Theatre Festival; an annual showcase performed by a group of teenagers and college students with a 17-year successful run.

-After obtaining his college degree, he joined the Studio Players in Istanbul, an established theater group, to further advance his acting skills, and continued his career as a stage artist.
+After obtaining his college degree, he joined the Sahika Tekand Studio Players in Istanbul, an established theater group, to further advance his acting skills, and continued his career as a stage artist.

-Hulagu developed an interest in shadow puppetry and started performing professionally soon after completing a course in shadow plays offered jointly by the Turkish Ministry of arts and culture and International Puppetry Association (UNIMA) in Istanbul, in 2011.
-After Karagoz, the traditional Anatolian shadow play character was included in UNESCO’s list.
+Hulagu developed an interest in Anatolian theatre and started performing professionally soon after completing a course in shadow plays offered jointly by the Turkish Ministry of arts and culture and the International Puppetry Association (UNIMA) in Istanbul, in 2011.

-Hulagu received invitations from a number of organizations to perform; Great Plains Puppet Train, National Puppet Festival, and La MaMa Puppet Festival, to name a few.
-He frequently receives such invitations from similar organizations in the U.S and Europe.
+Hulagu received invitations from a number of organizations to perform; Hollywood Fringe Festival, National Puppet Festival, Washington DC Culture Festival, International Puppet Fringe NYC, Neopolis International Theatre Festival, and La MaMa Puppet S., to name a few.
+He frequently receives such invitations from similar organizations in the U.S, Africa, and Europe.